radixon/GPU_Optimization/README.md

 This repository is meant to follow my upskilling on GPGPU.
 The focus will be on Compute Unified Device Architecture (CUDA) which is a parallel programming platform and API model created by Nvidia.
 <br /><br />

+## System Check

+This is a folder with a file designed to check whether a system has the necessary toolkit to run a CUDA C++ program.
+<br /><br />

+## Kernel Launch

+This folder is an introduction to some CUDA basics.
+The basics are demonstrated with an 'hello_cuda' kernel to run.

 # Resources
 [1]  CUDA C++ Programming Guide found [https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html](url) <br />